0xdpslabs/0xdpslabs/README.md

-# 0xdpslabs Website
+# 0xlabs Space Website

-Static website for 0xdpslabs — a personal lab for building developer tools and infrastructure.
+Static website for 0xlabs Space — a personal lab for building developer tools and infrastructure.

 ## Development